TomWhitwell/CP/README.md

 ```
 The firmware should start once it's all finished with a quick LED animation.
-If that doesn't happen, try running it again.
+If that doesn't happen, try running it again - sometimes when it's a big update it seems to forget to move past that part of the process.